 You can indicate wait times for an appointment for a new client or that you are currently unable to accept new referrals.
 You can also choose whether to display or hide your contact details.
 You can update your choices at any time.

-Yes, you can update your listing or remove it at any time by xxxx Sam?
-You can also show on your listing when you are taking extended leave or are not available for a specific period, rather than completely removing your listing.
+Yes, you can update your listing or remove it at any time by clicking the “update practitioner details” button on your listing.
+You will receive a secure website link to your nominated admin email that will enable you to make changes, delete or put your listing on hold.
+You can also show when you are taking extended leave or are not available for a specific period, rather than completely removing your listing.

-We will send you an email every three months prompting you to check that your information is up to date.
+We will also send you an email every three months (90 days) prompting you to check that your information is up to date.